MJ Melendez Player Props: Royals vs. Yankees

 - The Yankees pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Yankees' 3.89 team ERA ranks eighth across all league pitching staffs.
+- The Yankees have the ninth-ranked team ERA among all league pitching staffs (3.87).

+- Yankees pitchers combine to surrender 115 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Cole looks for his 10th victory when he gets the start for the Yankees, his 21st of the season.
-He is 9-2 with a 2.78 ERA and 134 strikeouts in 123 2/3 innings pitched.
+- Severino (1-4) gets the starting nod for the Yankees in his 11th start of the season.
+He's put together a 6.66 ERA in 48 2/3 innings pitched, with 40 strikeouts.

-- In his most recent appearance on Sunday, the right-hander threw six innings against the Colorado Rockies, giving up one earned run while surrendering two hits.
+- The righty's most recent time out came on Tuesday against the Los Angeles Angels, when he threw six innings, surrendering one earned run while giving up six hits.

+- The 29-year-old has put up an ERA of 6.66, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.